 - have a valid FAFSA on file

-- be enrolled at least 6 credit hours
+- be enrolled at least 6 credit hours in curriculum courses (Corporate and Continuing Education courses are not eligible for certification)

-- meeting all Satisfactory Academic Progress guidelines
+- be maintaining all Satisfactory Academic Progress guidelines

 - have completed the alternative loan request form on file with the Financial Aid Office (alternative loan request form for parents)